BryceStevenWilley/BryceStevenWilley.github.io/_posts/2020-09-27-choosing_colors.md

 * Don't be afraid to copy color palettes.
 * Don't take too much inspiration from too many places.
-* As with everything, keep iterating til your happy, never just try one on two.
+* As with everything, keep iterating til your happy, never just try one or two.

 [^1]: The list was Dark, Neon Genesis: Evangelion, Black Mirror (USS Calister), Blade Runner 2049, and Eternal Sunshine of the Spotless Mind.
 Took about 40 minutes to skip through the episodes/movies and grab the screen shots.